-- Leak tests are not only required as routine checkup but also whenever an incident occurs that may damage the sealed source or the shielding. - In such a case the leak test procedure shall be defined by the responsible radiation safety officer observing the applicable regulations and considering the source container and all involved parts of the process vessel. - The leak test shall be conducted as soon as possible after the incident. - The following leak test procedure is intended to be conducted routinely during continuous operation, during continuous storage or when placing back the source container into operation after storage.
-It does not consider incidents that may have damaged the sealed source or shielding. - Leak tests shall be performed at no longer than 36 month intervalls or according to the interval specified in the associated sealed source and device registration certificate.
+- Leak tests are not only required as routine checkup but also whenever an incident occurs that may damage the sealed source or the shielding. - In such a case the leak test procedure shall be defined by the responsible radiation safety officer observing the applicable regulations and considering the source container and all involved parts of the process vessel.
+The leak test shall be conducted as soon as possible after the incident. - The following leak test procedure is intended to be conducted routinely during continuous operation, during continuous storage or when placing back the source container into operation after storage.
+It does not consider incidents that may have damaged the sealed source or shielding. - ► Leak tests shall be performed every 36 month or according to the intervall specified in the associated sealed source and device registration certificate.